Alexandra Popp: International career

-Popp had an unbelievable impact at Euro 2022, scoring six goals in five matches and leading her side to the final.
+At the Euro 2022, Popp scored six goals in five matches and lead her side to the final.
 She scored both of Germany's goals in their semi-final win against France and became only the second player to score in four consecutive matches at a Women's Euros.
 A muscle injury in the pre-match warm-up forced Popp to miss the final, which hosts England won 2-1 after extra time.
 The Germany captain finished as the competition's joint-top scorer, alongside Beth Mead, and she was named in UEFA's Team of the Tournament.

 At Germany's opening match of the 2023 FIFA Women's World Cup, Popp scored Germany's first two goals against Morocco in what was a 6-0 win.
 Despite Germany's failure to advance to the knockout stages, Popp scored in all three of their group games and finished as the tournament's joint-second top scorer with four goals.

 On 3 July 2024, Popp was called up to the Germany squad for the 2024 Summer Olympics.

 On 30 September 2024, Popp announced her retirement from international football, with her last game being played on 28 October.
 With 67 goals in 145 international appearances, Popp is Germany's third top scorer and ninth most capped player of all time (as of November 2024).

 She played at four World Cups and one European Championship, and won two Olympic medals and three Algarve Cups with Germany.
 Individually, Popp's performances saw her chosen as Women's National Team Player of the Year in 2012 and 2022, and she is a three-time Germany Women's Footballer of the Year, winning the award in 2014, 2016 and 2023.